Pine Hill Ecological Reserve: Flora

 The western portion of El Dorado County has almost 10% (740 species) of California's native plants growing here, making the site nationally significant for species diversity.

-Six of the eight rare plants grow in the Pine Hill Ecological Reserve unit.

-Rare plants

-Rare plants are protected at the federal level by the Endangered Species Act (ESA) which mandates that the agencies authorized by the ESA (US Fish and Wildlife Service, National Marine Fisheries Service) provide the secretary of interior the names of species needing protection, a final determination is then made by the secretary and the list is published in the Federal Register, the species are now officially "listed" or "federally listed".
-The Endangered Species Act also requires these same agencies to undertake recovery plans with the goal of delisting the species (for example, the bald eagle is no longer a listed endangered species.)

-The state of California has four similar laws: The California Endangered Species Act, Native Plant Protection Act, California Environmental Quality Act, and Natural Communities Conservation Planning Act.

-The five plant species that are state and federally listed are:
+Four rare plants are endemic and known to exist only in the Pine Hill area and nowhere else.
+Five species, described below, are listed as threatened species or endangered species under both the state and federal endangered species acts.

 Stebbins' morning glory

 Stebbins' morning glory (Calystegia stebbinsii) is State listed as endangered since 1981 and federally listed as endangered since 1996.
 There are four unique observations in Nevada County and fifteen in El Dorado County.
 The plant is a leafy perennial herb of the morning glory family (Convolvulaceae).
 Stebbins' morning glory looks similar to the common morning glory, the difference is the leaf shape.
 Flowers are white and bloom in spring.
 Named after G. Ledyard Stebbins, who collected a type specimen in 1970.